-The Business and Projects Manager (Environment) will implement the action plan with support from other members of the Parks team.
+The Parks and Green Spaces Manager will implement the action plan with support from other members of the Parks team.
 It is intended that the action plan will be adapted to reflect the judges' feedback from the Green Flag assessments.
-Other relevant sections of the Council involved in the Management Plan include L Leisure and the Communities team.